Juan Orlando Hernández: Protests

-Hondurans both in and outside Honduras have protested against corruption in Honduras, allegedly by the Hernández government as well as the judiciary, the military, the police and other public administration entities, demanding an end to embezzlement of funds and public money.
+Hondurans both in and outside Honduras have protested against alleged corruption by the Hernández government, the judiciary, the military, the police, and other public administration entities, demanding an end to embezzlement of funds and public money.
 In May 2015, Radio Globo discovered documents that allegedly showed that the Honduran National Party had received large amounts of cash from nonexistent companies through fraudulent contracts awarded by the IHSS when it was run by Mario Zelaya.
-The contracts were approved by the National Congress of Honduras when Hernández was its president and the party funding committee was headed by his sister, Hilda Hernández.
+The contracts were approved by the National Congress when Hernández was its president and the party funding committee was headed by his sister, Hilda Hernández.
 Hernández has accepted that his election campaign received money from companies tied to the scandal, but denies any personal knowledge.
 By June 2015, Hernández had appointed a commission to investigate the cause of the corruption.

 In 2017, the Drug Enforcement Agency in Miami arrested Hernández's brother, Juan Antonio Hernández, for drug trafficking and for using Honduran military personnel and equipment to ship cocaine to the United States on behalf of the Mexican Sinaloa Cartel.
 On 21 June 2018, president Hernández ordered units of the Honduran Army and the military police in the streets of the capital after renewed protests.
 According to a Hospital Escuela Universitario spokesperson, at least 17 people suffered bullet wounds as a result of violence in the protests, and two of them died at the hospital.
 In April 2019, new anti-privatisation and anti-corruption protests erupted, led by Tegucigalpa Autonomous University students and by health care workers.
 Tear gas was used against the protesters in demonstrations that took place in the center of Tegucigalpa.

 Rosenthal family and Tony Hernández cases of drug trafficking

 On 7 October 2015, the United States Department of Justice released a statement saying that Jaime Rosenthal, his son Yani Rosenthal and nephew Yankel Rosenthal, as well as seven other businesses, were labeled "specially designated narcotics traffickers" under the Foreign Narcotics Kingpin Designation Act, the first time this had been used against a bank outside the United States.
 As a result, the Honduran National Commission for Banks and Insurance (Comisión Nacional de Banca y Seguros, CNBS), forcibly liquidated the Banco Continental, property of the Rosenthal family, which was closed by Monday, 12 October 2015, as well as other businesses and properties allegedly involved in money laundering.
 Hernández said that the financial system "is solid" and made it clear that this "is a problem between Banco Continental and the USA justice system".

 President Hernández's brother, Antonio "Tony" Hernández, was convicted in the USA on drug trafficking charges and sentenced to life imprisonment.
 After Tony Hernández's conviction on 18 October 2019, 7,000 supporters of President Hernández, including members of the official National Party of Honduras, marched in Tegucigalpa.
-President Hernández criticized his brother's conviction as basado en testimonios de asesinos ("based on testimony from killers") and denied that Honduras has become a narco-state.
+President Hernández criticized his brother's conviction as basado en testimonios de asesinos ("based on testimony from killers") and denied that Honduras had become a narco-state.